spotinst/help/src/docs/connect-your-cloud-provider/azure-account.md

 <img src="/connect-your-cloud-provider/_media/azure6-1024x481.png" />

-## Step 4: Open The Spot.io Console
+## Step 4: Enter your Information in the Spot Console

-* Go to the Spot [console](https://console.spotinst.com), select the desired account then select Azure as your cloud provider.
+1. Go to the Spot [console](https://console.spotinst.com), select the desired account, and select Azure as your cloud provider.
-* Paste your Application ID (From Step 1), Directory ID (From Step 3), Application Key (From step 2), and your Subscription ID into their respective fields.
+2. Paste your Application ID (from Step 1), Directory ID (from Step 3), Application Key (from step 2), and your Subscription ID into their respective fields.
-* Select View and Copy Policy, Copy Policy to clipboard.
+3. Select View and Copy Policy, and Copy Policy to clipboard.

 ## Step 5: Provide Permissions to the Active Directory Application

-Now that you've created an Active Directory Application you'll create a custom role and attach it to the Application.
+Now that you have created an Active Directory Application, you will create a custom role and attach it to the application.

 1. Create a Custom Role
-   * Under All Services select Subscriptions.
-Choose the subscription you'd like to provide Spot access
+   * Under All Services, select Subscriptions.
+Choose the subscription you would Spot to access.
-   * In the Subscription menu select Access Control (IAM)
+   * In the Subscription menu, select Access Control (IAM).
-   * Click Roles, Add, Add Custom Role
+   * Click Roles, Add, and Add Custom Role.
-   * Select JSON
+   * Select JSON.
    * Copy and paste the Policy from Step 4.
 [Spot Policy in Azure](https://docs.spot.io/administration/api/spot-policy-in-azure)
-   * Review and Create
+   * Review and click Create.

 2. Attach the Role
-   * Click Role Assignments, Add, Add Role Assignment
+   * Click Role Assignments, Add, and Add Role Assignment.
-   * Enter the custom role created above
+   * Enter the custom role created above.
-   * Enter and select the Application created in Step 1
+   * Enter and select the application created in Step 1.

 ---
-**Note**: If your application doesn't appear in the Select autocomplete list enter the application name there anyway.
+**Note**: If your application does not appear in the Select autocomplete list, enter the application name there anyway.

 ---

 ## Step 6: Validate in Spot Console

 Click connect to validate your connection and save it.